 F. Supervision of Supervision (1 hour per week - September through June)

-The intern group meets weekly with the Dr. Allyson Tanouye, to receive supervision for the clinical supervision of doctoral practicum trainees.
+The intern group meets weekly with Dr. Allyson Tanouye, to receive supervision for the clinical supervision of doctoral practicum trainees.
 This seminar focuses on concepts related to counselor development, supervision focus, and supervision roles.
 Videotape, assigned readings, and topical discussions are utilized to review and teach skills, incorporate the role of Supervisor into the intern's professional identity, and provide opportunities for peer feedback.
 Dr. Nicole Gonowon, Assistant Coordinator of Practicum Training, joins the group once a month to share and gather information on doctoral practicum trainees.

 G. Outreach, Consultation, Evaluation (Once a Month - All Year)